 We all accept the idea that congratulating teammates is an effectively motivational tactic, so shouldn’t that theory extend to high-fives?
 After an in-depth analysis of basketball players, UC Berkeley found that the answer was YES.

-The teams celebrated with high fives more often scored more efficiently and won more games than the average teams.
+The teams that consistently celebrated with high fives scored more efficiently and won more games than the average teams.
 On the other side of the aisle, the teams with the worst body language ended up losing the most games.

 And before the more scientifically-minded cry out, “That’s correlation and not causation!”, I’ll mention that the study was heavily weighted to the beginning of the season so that discouraged teams wouldn’t drag down the results with melancholic behavior.
 It would be no surprise if a championship-bound team high fived more — but the trends had been apparent since the first game of the season.
 It appears that the high five is truly a motivator that can bring about positive outcomes.

-Now, while it’s true that your workplace is pretty different from a basketball court, you and your coworkers are a lot like a real team.
+Now, while it’s true that your workplace is rather different from a basketball court, you and your coworkers are a lot like a real team.

 No one can do the job of their workplace by themselves, which is why teamwork is crucial no matter what industry you’re in or what responsibilities you have.
 Whether collaborating on a group project or focusing on your own tasks, you’re part of the team.